LiamGraham/verdite/README.md

 ## Summary

-Verdite automatically detects and stores changes made to files stored in a dedicated directory (not unlike products like Google Drive and Dropbox).
-Users may view prior versions of files and restore them, if desired.
+Verdite provides the advantages of a sophisticated version control system like git without you having to learn any commands or open a terminal.
+It automatically detects and stores changes made to files in the selected directory (not unlike products like Google Drive and Dropbox).
+You can then view prior versions of files and restore them via the user interface.

 ## Screenshots